-Winner of the 2018 Costa Book of the Year Award, The Cut Out Girl is the extraordinary true story of Lien de Jong, a young Jewish girl in Holland during World War II, who hides from the Nazis in the homes of an underground network of foster families – one of them the author Bart van Es’ grandparents.
-She was one of the 6,000 hidden children.
+Winner of the 2018 Costa Book of the Year Award, The Cut Out Girl is the extraordinary true story of Lien de Jong, a young Jewish girl who became one of Holland’s hidden children of World War II.

 "Although you are unknown to me, I imagine you as a man and a woman who will, as a father and mother, care for my only child.
 She has been taken from me by circumstance.
 May you, with the best will and wisdom, look after her." – An excerpt from a letter written by Lien's mother to the unknown families she hoped would protect her daughter, read the letter in this moving BBC NEW's article.